Lito0610/Open-Source-Final-Project/README.md

 - `js/cart.js` — Cart logic: add/remove items, update cart count, prepare checkout payload
 - `js/buynow.js` — Populates `BuyNow.html` with selected product(s) and handles simple checkout UI

-Notes:
-- At the time of this README update there is no dedicated `dark-theme.css` or `theme-toggle.js` in the repo root; if you add a dark theme or toggle later, document its filename here.

 ## Cart & checkout behavior

 - Cart items are stored in `localStorage` under the `cart` key as an array of product objects (each object typically contains `name`, `price`, `image`, and `description`).